Dr Koen Bartels

 - Second supervisor Ms. Sara Closs-Davies.
 PhD project title: Tax Credits: The Relationship present Between Government, HMRC and the Individual

-- Second supervisor Ms. E. Woodcock.
+- Second supervisor Ms. Elizabeth Woodcock.
 PhD project title: Developing Conditions for Regional Public and Third Sector Collaboration

 - Co-convener Qualitative Interdisciplinary Research Group